Coinbase is going public via direct listing – TechCrunch

 The cryptocurrency exchange was founded in 2012 and allows users to buy and trade decentralized tokens like bitcoin and ethereum.
 The company has raised over $540 million in funding as a private company.

-Last month, the company shared that it had confidentially filed an S-1 with the SEC, we still haven’t seen those financials but we now know that they have opted out of the traditional IPO process.
-Direct listings have been slowly gaining popularity and given some of the most recent first day pops from tech IPOs, it’s unsurprising to see a company like Coinbase which is likely flush with cash thanks to recent gains in the cryptocurrency market opt for a path to public markets that involves less fuss.
+Last month, the company shared that it had confidentially filed an S-1 with the SEC.

+The public has yet to see the company’s financials, but we now know that it has opted out of the traditional IPO process.
+Direct listings have been slowly gaining popularity.
+And given some outsized first day pops from recent tech IPOs, it’s not too surprising to see a company like Coinbase opt for this path to public markets.

+The company is not alone in going this route.
+Roblox delayed its own offering after observing the late-2020 IPO market, opting instead for a direct listing of its own.

-Direct listings allow companies to skip much of the heavy-lifting of the IPO process by stripping the public debut of a release of new shares, instead giving existing shareholders like VCs and employees a path to just liquidate their equity in the company.
+Direct listings allow companies to skip elements of the traditional IPO by removing the need to price and sell a block of new equity.
+Instead, a company merely lists its shares, which then become available for trading.
+Of course, not every company has sufficient profile for the method to prove attractive, and the direct listing entity loses its ability to raise new primary capital; the best-known and richest companies may find direct listings the most attractive.